moley/spica/README.md

 * **Making project related work easier** (e.g for developers the setup of their environment)

 ## Who we target
-Smartcom can be used e.g by:
+Spica can be used e.g by:

 * **Companies** (e.g. insurance brokers) to handle and ease communication with customers
 * **Schools** to handle knowledge transfer, communication between school and pupils and their parents